nmiller2379/Advanced-Data-Structures/15-nodes-linked-list/NODES.md

 In our code editor, we've created two nodes, Kitten and Puppy, and we've manually connected the Kitten node to the Puppy node.

+## Coding Challenge

 Create a Cat and Dog node and manually add them to the line.
+Kitten should point to Puppy.
+Puppy should point to Cat.
+Cat should point to Dog.